A team of hackers plot a reverse heist – the inception of the title – but the subject of the sting isn’t who we think it is …

 - The team also includes chemist Yusuf (Dileep Rao), who mixes the drugs that keep them all asleep.
 Yusuf has form in this area, seeing as he runs what looks like a modern day opium den, with chains of dreamers all hooked up to the same dream.
 “The dream has become their reality”, he remarks.

-- The team tell Saito they have “no room for tourists” but he comes along for the ride anyway.
-While he plays a significant role in the ensuring the successful plant, he has no pre-defined role.
+The others say they have “no room for tourists” but Saito comes along for the ride anyway.
+While he plays a significant role in pulling off the heist he has no predefined role.

 What the plot is hiding